fukangwei/New_Blog_MarkDown/软件与硬件问题/NAO机器人编程.md

 void ALMotionProxy::setStiffnesses ( const AL::ALValue &names, const AL::ALValue &stiffnesses );
 ```

 Sets the `stiffness` of one or more joints.
 This is a `non-blocking` call.
-Parameters:

 - `names`: Names of joints, chains, `Body`, `JointActuators`, `Joints` or `Actuators`.
 - `stiffnesses`: One or more `stiffnesses` between `zero` and `one`.